ckam03/Midi-Capture/README.md

 # Midi-Capture

+A small midi capture tool written in Typescript
+* Select your midi device
-Tool for capturing midi data if you forget to hit the record button
+* Capture a missed take if you forget to hit record